-Wait time = RIN x (CIN + load capacitance on the board) x 1.6 [sec]

-RIN: Pull up resistance Max. value

-CIN: Terminal capacitance Max. value
+RIN: Pull up resistance Max. value CIN: Terminal capacitance Max. value

-Output Ports (R ports)
+Output Ports (R Ports)

-(1) Since the special output signals (TOUT, FOUT and BZ) are generated asynchronously from the output control registers (PTOUT, FOUTON, BZON, BZSHT and BZSTP), when the signals is turned ON or OFF by the output control register settings, a hazard of a 1/2 cycle or less is generated.

-- (2) When the FOUT frequency is made "fosc3/n", you must turn on the OSC3 oscillation circuit before outputting FOUT.
-A time interval of several msec to several 10 msec, from the turning ON of the OSC3 oscillation circuit to until the oscillation stabilizes, is necessary, due to the oscillation element that is used.
+- (1) Since the special output signals (CL, FR, TOUT, FOUT and BZ) are generated asynchronously from the output control registers (LCCLK, LCFRM, PTOUT, FOUTON, BZON, BZSHT and BZSTP), when the signals is turned ON or OFF by the output control register settings, a hazard of a 1/2 cycle or less is generated. - (2) When the FOUT frequency is made "fosc3/n", you must turn on the OSC3 oscillation circuit before outputting FOUT.
+A time interval of 1 msec, from the turning ON of the OSC3 oscillation circuit to until the oscillation stabilizes, is necessary, due to the oscillation element that is used.
 Consequently, if an abnormality occurs as the result of an unstable FOUT signal being output externally, you should allow an adequate waiting time after turning ON of the OSC3 oscillation, before turning outputting FOUT.

-(The oscillation start time will vary somewhat depending on the oscillator and on the externally attached parts.
-Refer to the oscillation start time example indicated in Chapter 7, "ELECTRICAL CHAR-ACTERISTICS".)
-At initial reset, OSC3 oscillation circuit is set to - (3) The SLP instruction has executed when the special output signals (TOUT, FOUT and BZ) are in the enable status, an unstable clock is output for the special output at the time of return from the SLEEP state.
+At initial reset, OSC3 oscillation circuit is set to OFF state.

+(3) The SLP instruction has executed when the special output signals (TOUT, FOUT and BZ) are in the enable status, an unstable clock is output for the special output at the time of return from the SLEEP state.
 Consequently, when shifting to the SLEEP state, you should set the special output signal to the disable status prior to executing the SLP instruction.